Guide to Washing Produce

 How to Wash Leafy Greens

 Leafy greens are a bit more involved when it comes to washing, and rightfully so, as romaine has caused many foodborne illnesses.
-The FDA advises first removing the outermost layers of a head of cabbage or lettuce, as they have likely experienced the most contamination.
+For food preparation, the FDA advises first removing the outermost layers of a head of cabbage or lettuce, as they have likely experienced the most contamination.
 From there, we advise separating all the remaining leaves and placing them into a cold water bath for a few minutes, occasionally swirling the leaves with your hands to shake off any excess dirt or debris.

 Once all your leafy greens are squeaky clean, use your salad spinner to dry them, which helps preserve their texture.
 If you don't have a salad spinner, you can also place a few of your leaves at a time on a cloth or paper towel-lined plate and pat them dry with more towels.
 This is the best cleaning method for fresh herbs as well.